Manistee National Forest Edition

 Directions & Parking

 - Caberfae Peaks Resort tent or RV camping.
-Although there are no rooms at Caberfae Peaks Resort on race weekend due to weddings (although you can call to see if someone cancelled a room), tent camping (along the edge of the parking lot) and RV spots (no hook-ups available) are allowed on the edge of the resort parking lot. $5 per tent and $10 per camper/RV.
+Although there are no rooms at Caberfae Peaks Resort on race weekend due to weddings (although you can call to see if someone cancelled a room), tent camping (behind the Skyview lodge or along the edge of the parking lot) and RV spots (no hook-ups available) are allowed on the edge of the resort parking lot. $5 per tent and $10 per camper/RV.
 Pay the front desk of the hotel on the honor system.
 No need to make a reservation.

 - Other hotel and vacation rental options: search online for Cadillac (25 minutes east) or Manistee (40 minutes west) or more rustic options near Wellston.